magepages/mpdocs/docs/automatic-related-products/index.md

 ![](https://i.imgur.com/8HRUsEw.png)

-  * **Rule Name** field is where you name the rule.
+  * **Rule Name**: This is where you name the rule.
 The rule name will be displayed on the Grid in Manage Rules Page and visible only with admins.
 This is a required field so there will be an error message if you leave it blank.

-  * **Where to Display**  is where you specify the block where the Product Page is located
+  * **Where to Display**: This is where you specify the block where the Product Page is located

     * **Replace Related Products**: The new block will replace  the Magento's default Related Product Block